 Frequency: at least 1x per year, every 3 months if kidney damage is present.

 There are many blood vessels and nerves in the feet.
 Loss of sensation or a weak pulse in your feet can be a sign of nerve and blood vessel damage from elevated blood sugars, so it’s important to check your feet regularly.
 Your doctor should check your pulse and the sensitivity of the nerves by using a tuning fork that causes a vibration and a fine nylon thread that is pushed against your toes.
 Don't worry, this is absolutely painless, but it could tickle!
-Learn more about diabetes and foot health in this article.
+Learn more about foot health in this article.

 Frequency: at least 1x per year

-7. injection site check (for insulin therapy)
+7. Injection site check (for insulin therapy)

 Frequency: at least 2 x per year